Page 2 of 14 – go to page 1

 We dont normally allow a pup of Red’s age to go near sheep because a threatening sheep can permanently ruin a dog’s confidence, but when we collected Red, he’d already been to sheep.

 The farmer (Meirion) demonstrated this as you’ll see from the picture, and we could see that Red’s fast, aggressive approach didn’t give the sheep time to do anything but run away.
 At just twelve weeks, he’ll run at a small flock of sheep, barking and trying to bite them.
-The same happened with our own sheep the next day!
+Precisely the same thing happened when we let Red loose with our own sheep the next day!

 It’s far too early to form any sensible opinion of poor Red.
 He’s only been here a couple of days but he definitely seems to have what we were looking for in a sheepdog puppy.
 He’s very determined indeed, and if anything, a little too aggressive with sheep for our liking.
 We’re sure that will moderate as he gets older and more relaxed.